 The Cruma 2010 vented cupboards were designed to ensure that no handling operations are necessary once these have been received: all you have to do is take them out of their fantastic packaging, place them in the desired spot, plug them into the mains and get to work.
 As simple as plug in and play.

-Our vented cupboard use the new filtration system, developed and patented by Cruma (Invention Patent no. 2397598), which protects the operator by retaining the contaminating gas and fumes generated inside from stored botles, constantly renewing the air inside the laboratory and avoiding leaks that may contaminate the environment.
+Our vented cupboard use the new filtration system, developed and patented by Cruma (Invention Patent), which protects the operator by retaining the contaminating gas and fumes generated inside from stored botles, constantly renewing the air inside the laboratory and avoiding leaks that may contaminate the environment.

 All you need serially